kyle-stanhouse/CPP-Capstone/README.md

 * Run project\
 Open up terminal 1\
-`$ roslaunch my_robot world.launch`
+`$ roslaunch my_robot world.launch`\
 Open up terminal 2\
 `$ roslaunch ball_chaser_OOP ball_chaser.launch`

-Gazebo and rviz will launch with the white ball visible in teh robot's field of view.
-It will begin attempting to follow the white ball upon execution of the ball_chaser.launch.
+Gazebo and rviz will launch with the white ball visible in the robot's field of view.
+The robot will therefore immediately attempt to orient and drive towards the white ball upon execution of the ball_chaser.launch.
 The user can move the white ball around to make the robot change direction and follow.
-The robot will stop when the white ball is not in it's field of view.
+It will stop when the white ball is not in it's field of view.

+Please let me know if there are any questions!